chrisjrob/chrisjrob.github.io/_posts/2008-06-24-about-ltsp.markdown

 layout: post
 title:  "About LTSP"
 date:   2008-06-24 00:00:00
-categories: technology linux ltsp
+category: technology
-tags: terminal
+tags: [linux, ltsp, terminal]
 ---

 ## What is the Linux Terminal Server Project (LTSP)